microsoft/vscode-dtdl/README.md

 #### **Prepare the environment**

-As default, the extension will load the customized templates from "templates" folder in the extension installation location ([Windows](https://code.visualstudio.com/docs/setup/windows) | [mac OS](https://code.visualstudio.com/docs/setup/mac) | [Linux](https://code.visualstudio.com/docs/setup/linux)).
+As default, the extension will load the customized templates from "templates" folder in the [extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed).
 You could also change it via Visual Studio Code settings.

 #### **Get and share more customized templates**